dj5301/P8105_hw2_dj2763/HW2.md

 ## Explaination

-We collated and merged the datasets from the three collection devices, resulting in a tidy data frame with 1644 observations.
+We put together and combined the data from the three collection devices, which gave us a neat data frame with 1644 observations.

-Professor Trash Wheel collected a total of **282.3 tons of trash in the available data.
-Gwynnda collected a total of **18,120\*\* cigarette butts in **June 2022**.
+According to the data, Professor Trash Wheel picked up 282.3 tons of trash.
+In **June 2022**, Gwynnda picked up a total of 18,120 cigarette butts.

-For reproducibility, we imported the data using `readxl::read_excel()` with the specified worksheet and omitted rows and columns containing annotations/charts during cleaning (this was achieved by filtering out missing rows for `date` and `dumpster` and retaining only the relevant columns for trash items).
-Additionally, we round the *Sports Balls* variable to the nearest integer and convert it to integer type (`as.integer(round(...))`) to be consistent with downstream analyses.
+To ensure reproducibility, we imported the data using `readxl::read_excel()` with the specified worksheet and left out any rows and columns that had notes or charts while cleaning (we did this by filtering out any missing rows for `date` and `dumpster` and keeping only the columns that were relevant for trash items).
+We also round the *Sports Balls* variable to the nearest whole number and change it to an integer type (`as.integer(round(...))`) so that it works with other analyses.

 # Problem 3